lionlai1989/Deep_Learning_Specialization/C1-Neural_Networks_and_Deep_Learning/README.md

   <figure>
   <img src="./W2A2-Logistic_Regression_with_a_Neural_Network_Mindset/my_images/ikura.36.png" alt="my alt text" height="400"/>
-  <figcaption>I am @ikura.36 from Japan.
+  <figcaption>y = 1.0, your algorithm predicts a "cat" picture --> I am @ikura.36 from Japan.
 I am the cutest cat in the world.</figcaption>
   </figure>

 - W3A1: